Tyler Construction Engineers, P.C.

 Introduction

-Mr. Tyler’s expertise is in the areas of heavy construction engineering, cost estimating, CPM scheduling, construction management.
-His many years of progressively responsible experience had afforded him to become an advisor/coach to many small business contractors and engineering firm owners throughout the southeastern region.
+Mr. Tyler’s expertise is in the areas of heavy construction engineering, cost estimating, CPM scheduling, and construction management.
+His many years of progressively responsible experience had afforded him to become an advisor/coach to many small construction contractors and engineering firm owners throughout the southeastern region.
 He has successfully implemented cost management and pricing programs for contractors in the heavy/highway and infrastructure markets.
 He continues to provide support solutions for the engineering and construction industry with emphasis on small business firms that improves their bid estimating, equipment costing, indirect cost rates, project cash flows, project management, business competitive advantage, and long term profitability.

 In 2010, he wrote and published the study book “How To Estimate Road Construction Accurately”.
 The book was specifically written for small contractors in the road building industry.
 He has also presented many training seminars and workshops on construction business management and cost estimating.
 He is currently finalizing development of a construction software application (RoadbidTemplates.com) to assist small contractors to accurately capture their costs and competitively bid DOT construction jobs.

-Mr. Tyler is a frequent speaker on leadership in construction and business topics for state highway agencies, local and state small business development and diversity programs, and higher education institutions.
+Mr. Tyler is a frequent speaker on leadership in construction and business topics for state highway agencies such as:

 My Professional Mission